SolarLune/tetra3d/readme.md

 - [ ] -- Multithreading (particularly for vertex transformations)
 - [X] -- Armature animation improvements?
 - [X] -- Custom Vectors
+- [ ] -- -- Move Vector and Matrix to external package for simplicity / resuability / create separate Vector types for 2D / 4D (?)
+Vectors.
+Maybe Colors as well?
 - [ ] -- -- Vector pools again?
-- [ ] -- -- Move over to float32 for mathematics - should be possible with math32 : https://github.com/chewxy/math32
+- [ ] -- -- Move over to float32 for mathematics - seems like it should be faster?
+Should be possible with math32 : https://github.com/chewxy/math32
 - [ ] -- Matrix pools?
 - [ ] -- Raytest optimization
 - [ ] -- -- Sphere?